-• During Fueling
+During Fueling:

-- •Observe all safety regulations for the safe handling of fuel. - •Keep the fuel supply nozzle in contact with the fuel tank opening to prevent any static sparks.
+- •Observe all safety regulations for the safe handling of fuel. - •Keep the fuel supply nozzle in contact with the fuel fill opening to prevent any static sparks.

-• After Fueling
+After Fueling:

-- •Secure the fuel cap, and check fuel lines and connections for leakage.
+- •Tighten the fuel cap until the audible clicking indicates it is secure.
+Check fuel hoses, connections, and tanks for leaks or deterioration.
 Wash and clean up any spilled fuel.
 Dispose of clean up rags or sponges on shore.
 Do not store these clean up rags in the boat. - •After fueling ventilate all ports, windows, hatches and other closed areas.
 Conduct a "sniff test" to make certain all fumes are vacant before using the battery select switch(es).